spm/spm-docs/docs/tutorials/daiss/daiss_beamforming.md

 ## Source power estimation

-With the source weight vectors calculated, we can now estimate the power for a given source in and time-freqency window of our choosing.
+With the source weight vectors calculated, we can now estimate the power for a given source in and time-frequency window of our choosing.
 In this case this will be during the "stimulus" period and within the frequency bands we calculated our covariance matrix with.
 We shall also perform a depth correction, as beamformers tend to bias their variance towards the centre of the brain without it.

 === "GUI"